Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Before QuantumBar, it was possible to right-click a result to highlight but not pick it.
 Then the user could press Enter.
 This is no more possible.

-FX_URLBAR_SELECTED_RESULT_INDEX
-  This probe tracks the indexes of picked results in the results list.
-  It's an enumerated histogram with 17 buckets.

-FX_URLBAR_SELECTED_RESULT_TYPE_2
-  This probe tracks the types of picked results.
-  It's an enumerated histogram with 32 buckets.
-  Values can be:

-    0. autofill
-    1. bookmark
-    2. history
-    3. keyword
-    4. searchengine
-    5. searchsuggestion
-    6. switchtab
-    7. tag
-    8. visiturl
-    9. remotetab
-    10. extension
-    11. preloaded-top-site
-    12. tip
-    13. topsite
-    14. formhistory

-FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2
-  This probe tracks picked result type, for each one it tracks the index where it appeared.
-  It's a keyed histogram where the keys are result types (see `UrlbarUtils.SELECTED_RESULT_TYPES`_).
-For each key, this records the indexes of picked results for that result type.

-  .. _UrlbarUtils.SELECTED_RESULT_TYPES: https://searchfox.org/mozilla-central/search?q=symbol:UrlbarUtils%23SELECTED_RESULT_TYPES&redirect=false

 Scalars
 -------